pisv/gethandly.wiki-playground/Step-Two.md

 which successfully close and all elements which are explicitly removed.
 If the cache cannot remove enough old elements to add new elements, it will grow beyond its space limit.
 Later, it will attempt to shrink back to the space limit.
-This cache permits to put a constraint on the amount of memory consumed by the model.
+Such a cache allows you to put a constraint on the amount of memory consumed by the model.

 We don't need to use an LRU cache for child elements of Foo files (a `HashMap` is sufficient) because these elements always come and go together with